ORANGE

 PolySolid

-A union of transformed solids along the Z axis, which can also be hollowed and sliced azimuthally.
+A union of transformed solids along the z axis, which can also be hollowed and sliced azimuthally.

 Transformed

-Applies a transform to another CSG object.
+Applies a transformation (rotation, translation) to another CSG object.

 AnyObjects, AllObjects, and NegatedObject